Chilled Asparagus with Lemon-Dijon Vinaigrette

-Cool and crisp asparagus spears and tossed in a delicious lemon-dijon vinaigrette for a simple, elegant and delicious asparagus salad!
+Cool and crisp chilled asparagus spears are tossed in a delicious lemon-dijon vinaigrette for a simple, elegant and tasty asparagus side dish!

 You have a couple of options with this recipe.
 You can cut up the asparagus, toss it with the vinaigrette and serve it more like an asparagus salad or you can keep the spears long and elegant.
 Also, you can serve the asparagus at room temp or chilled, whatever the mood (or weather) calls for.
 But it’s especially good chilled.